muxinc/mux-node-sdk/README.md

 Video.playbackIds.create(assetId, { policy: 'public' });
 ```

-You access the Mux Data API in the same way by using your Data instance.
+You can access the Mux Data API in the same way by using your Data instance.
 For example, you can list all of the
 values across every breakdown for the `aggregate_startup_time` metric by using the below function.

 ```